KDMcMullan/DigiSparkJoystick/README.md

 At this time, no buttons are provisioned, but my controller is for a helicopter, and posesses no buttons.
 At a later time, I may add some with an I2C DIO expander.
 There are many available: PCF8575, MAX23017 and MAX7321 are popular candidates.

 Do what you will with this; it was an exercise in getting 4 good analog inputs from a DigiSpark using an I2C ADC.
+It might have been less painful to simply code up an Arduino, but there'd be no fun in that.

+Couple of photos enclosed of the setup, including the handheld.
+There are 6 LEDs in the handheld unit.
+These are selected by a shift register.
+It might be fun to add teh DIO expander, then use that to drive the LEDs.
+Yeah.
+I hear you: it would be less painful to drive the LEDs directly from the IO expander...

 V01, Ken McMullan, 12-Mar-2023